aakarshsharma/Prediction-and-Classification-of-Heart-Dysrhythmia/README.md

-# Cardiac Arrhythmias Prediction
+# Heart Dysrhythmia Prediction
-Prediction and classification of cardiac arrhythmia using machine learning
+Prediction and classification of Heart Dysrhythmia using machine learning